 The commands stata (command line) are xstata (GUI) are available on the Linux hosts, at version 13.
 The special edition versions are available as stata-se and xstata-se.

-The new high-performance language Julia is available as an experimental tool on all Linux hosts.
+The new high-performance language Julia (link is external) is available as an experimental tool on all Linux hosts.
 For now, Julia is provided as a convenience for those curious about it.
 If you need it for production purposes, you may want to compile a particular version for yourself in your own project space.

 In addition to the local git client commands, we have an authenticated, web-based interface for git repositories.
 See Git repository for more information.